 An increase in a property assessment does not necessarily mean an increase in municipal property taxes.
 If the assessed value of a home has increased by the same percentage as the average in the municipality, there might not be an increase in the property taxes paid by the individual property taxpayer.

 The revised property assessments may result in a re-distribution of the property taxes among properties and/or tax classes but the City of Kawartha Lakes does not receive any additional tax revenue as a result of property assessment.
 It is revenue neutral.

-Please contact the City of Kawartha Lakes, Revenue and Taxation Division for more questions or concerns, keeping in mind that actual tax impacts will not be known until the spring of 2009 when the tax rates are set through the tax levy by-laws.
+Please contact the City of Kawartha Lakes, Revenue and Taxation Division for more questions or concerns, keeping in mind that actual tax impacts will not be known until the spring when the tax rates are set through the tax levy by-laws.